 Obtaining a Legitimate ESA Letter

 To ensure that renting with an ESA goes as smoothly as possible, obtaining a legitimate ESA letter is crucial.
 Remember, a counterfeit letter does not necessarily mean that the letter was forged by you.
 A fake ESA letter can be provided either intentionally or unintentionally.
-The amount of fake online ESA businesses online is increasing, and attempting to use a fake emotional support animal letter is a federal offense that can result in a fine of up to $125,000 and even a potential jail sentence, as noted by ESA Registration.
+The amount of fake online ESA businesses online is increasing, and attempting to use a fake emotional support animal letter is a federal offense that can result in a fine of up to $125,000 and even a potential jail sentence.
 Luckily, there are ways to confirm whether or not the service you are using is reputable through the Better Bureau Business (BBB).
 By simply searching up a business name on the BBB website, individuals can easily confirm whether a service is accredited or not.

 Ensuring Your ESA is Well Trained

 Unlike service animals, for example, a service dog, emotional support animals are not required to undergo special training to perform tasks.
 That being said, it is in your best interest to have your ESA well-mannered, behaved, calm, and collected.
 There are certain circumstances where a landlord is more likely to reject an ESA if it is dangerous or disruptive.
 If you have an emotional support dog that is extremely messy or prone to damaging property, this will give your housing provider cause to reject your ESA.
 If your ESA tends to bite, then this could put other tenants on your property at risk, which is another common reason that landlords will reject ESAs.
 Lastly, even if your emotional support animal is disruptive, then your landlord could potentially reject your ESA.
 This could include behavior that is typical for pets, such as constant barking.

 When Possible, Maintain a Positive Relationship with Your Landlord